Back to examples

 Scenario

 Players often remember the delivery or the main run but forget the supporting roles.
-This example uses a clean starting frame and one short follow-up sequence to keep every assignment visible.
+This example uses a clean starting frame and one short follow-up sequence to keep every assignment visible before the delivery, during the first contact, and after the rebound.

 Teaching points